FAQs for Parents About Child Therapy & Play Therapy

 Are you willing to testify in a court case as an expert witness?

 Yes.
-I have testified as an expert witness in Denver, Jefferson and Douglas counties.
-The rate for any court involvement, including depositions or writing reports for court use is $300/hour.
+I have testified as an expert witness in Denver, Arapahoe, Jefferson, Douglas, Larimer, Boulder, and Pitkin counties as well as outside the state of Colorado.
+I have been qualified as an expert in play therapy, children’s counseling, child therapy, child development, family therapy, and high conflict divorce.
+The rate for any court involvement, including depositions or writing reports for court use is $400/hour.
+A retainer may be required.

 Do you work with parents who need help with co-parenting?